mForms : Multimodal Form-Filling with Question Answering: Approach

-The foundation of the approach presented in this paper is the utilization of deeper semantics {\em in the visual representation of the slot} on the user's screen.
-While previous slot filling methods treated the slot label as a classification tag with no semantic information, the approach of this paper extracts meaning from the visual slot representation.
-By formulating the slot description as a Question and the user's utterance as the Paragraph, we can directly utilize powerful transformer-based extractive Question Answering models such as ALBERT \cite{lan2019albert} as shown in Figure \ref{ALBERT}.
-The Start/End Span of the extracted Answer is the filled slot.
-We call our approach {\em Visual Slot Filling as Question Answering (QA)}.
+The foundation of the approach presented in this paper is the utilization of deeper semantics {\em in the visual representation of the form} on the user's screen.
+While previous form-filling methods treated the form label as a classification tag with no semantic information, the approach of this paper extracts meaning from the visual slot representation.
+By formulating the form field description as a Question and the user's utterance as the Paragraph, we can directly utilize transformer-based extractive Question Answering (QA) models \cite{lan2019albert}.
+The Start/End Span of the extracted Answer is used to fill the appropriate content in the web form.
+We call our approach {\em Multimodal form-filling as Question Answering (QA)}, which we will henceforth refer to by {\em \mbox{mForms} as QA}.

-In addition to the lexical semantics contained in the text slot description, the type of the visual graphical user interface (GUI) element on the App or web page provides additional semantic information.
-The set of GUI design elements of a mobile App that are available to translate into Questions are shown in Figure \ref{SemanticApp}.
-In our approach, the GUI design elements are automatically classified via a convolutional deep neural network computer vision system trained on the RICO dataset \cite{Deka:2017:Rico,Liu:2018}.
+In addition to the lexical semantics contained in the text field description, the type of the visual graphical user interface (GUI) element on the App or web page provides additional semantic information.
+The set of GUI design elements of a mobile App that are available to translate into questions are shown in Figure \ref{SemanticApp}.
+In our approach, the GUI design elements are automatically classified via a convolutional deep neural network computer vision system trained on the RICO dataset as shown in Figure \ref{GUI_CV} of the Appendix \cite{Deka:2017:Rico,Liu:2018}.
 The computer vision classifier identifies 25 UI component categories (e.g., Ads, Checkboxes, On/Off switches, Radio Buttons), 197 text button concepts (e.g., login, back, add/delete/save/continue), and 99 icon classes (e.g., forward/backward, dots, plus symbol).
-We use the implementation as described in \cite{Liu:2018} and shown Figure \ref{GUI_CV}.
-This implementation has a 94\% classification accuracy.
+Our implementation as described in \cite{Liu:2018} has a 94\% classification accuracy.

-In our visual slot filling as QA method, rules are used to translate each GUI design element into an appropriate Question.
-Each type of GUI design element has a unique rule type that triggers depending on the visual presence of the GUI design element.
-Table \ref{sample_rules} shows a sample of these GUI elements, their associated rule templates, and a pair of example questions and user utterances.
-If multiple GUI design elements are visible, then multiple translation rules fire generating simultaneous Questions to be paired with the user's utterance.
+In \mbox{mForms}, rules are used to translate each GUI design element into an appropriate question.
+Each type of GUI design element has a unique rule type that triggers depending on its visual presence on the GUI.
+Figure \ref{fig:GUI_to_QA} shows an example of these GUI elements, their associated rule templates, and example questions and user utterances.
+If multiple GUI design elements are visible, then multiple translation rules fire, generating simultaneous questions to be paired with the user's utterance.